EXCLUSIVE-Aspiring TikTok buyers pursue four options in effort to revive talks -sources

 TikTok is functionally and technically similar to ByteDance-owned Douyin, which is available only in China, and shares technical resources with it and other ByteDance-owned properties, sources have previously said.

-While the code for the app, which determines the look and feel of TikTok, has been separated from Douyin, algorithms for moderating and recommending content and the management of user profiles are shared.
+While the code for the app, which determines the look and feel of TikTok, has been separated from Douyin, the server code powering the algorithms for moderating and recommending content and the management of user profiles is partially shared.

 DANCE TRACKED?

-While TikTok is best known for videos of people dancing going viral among teenagers, U.S. officials have expressed concern that user information could be passed to Beijing.
+While TikTok is best known for videos of people dancing that go viral among teenagers, U.S. officials have expressed concern that user information could be passed to Beijing.

 TikTok has said it would not comply with any request to share user data with the Chinese authorities.